imjihuan/fuego/docs/rst_src/FrontPage.rst

  * `<https://bitbucket.org/fuegotest/fuego/>`_
  * `<https://bitbucket.org/fuegotest/fuego-core/>`_

-The fuego-core directory should reside inside the fuego directory.
+The fuego-core directory resides inside the fuego directory.
 But normally you do not clone that repository directly.
 It is cloned for you during the Fuego install process.
-See the :ref:`Fuego Quickstart Guide <quickstart>` or the :ref:`Installing Fuego <installfuego>` page for more information.
+See the `Fuego Quickstart Guide <quickstart_guide>`_ or the :ref:`Installing Fuego <installfuego>` page for more information.

 ===============
 Documentation
 ===============
+For more complete documentation, see the following areas:

+ * Installation_ has information about installation and administration documentation for Fuego.
- * :ref:`Documentation <doc>` has user documentation for Fuego.
+ * `User Guides <user-guides>`_ has User documentation for Fuego.
+ * `Developer Info <developer_info>`_ has information for test developers and people who want to extend Fuego
+ * `Reference Material <reference_material>`_ has APIs and other material about Fuego

 ============
 Resources